jup-ag/space-station/guides/10-bridge/1-comparator.md

 ---
 sidebar_label: "How to Use the Bridge Comparator"
-description: A walkthrough guide of the Jupiter Bridge Comparator.
+description: Learn to use Jupiter’s Bridge Comparator effectively.
+Compare routes, transfer tokens, and optimize efficiency.
 title: How to Use the Bridge Comparator
 ---

 <head>
-    <title>How to use the Bridge Comparator</title>
+    <title>How to use the Bridge Comparator on Jupiter</title>
     <meta name="twitter:card" content="summary" />
 </head>